terrorizer1980/litmus/Command-reference.md

 b7923a25f95b        ubuntu:14.04               "/bin/bash"              6 weeks ago          Exited (255) 4 weeks ago   0.0.0.0:2222->22/tcp   ubuntu_14.04-2222
 ```

-stop and remove an image
+To stop and remove an image, run:

 ```
 docker rm -f ubuntu_14.04-2222
 ```

-connect via ssh to the docker image (don't add to the known hosts file, don't check keys)
+To connect via ssh to the Docker image, run:

 ```
 ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no root@localhost -p 2222
 ```

+Note that you don't need to add to the known hosts file or check keys.

-attach to the docker image and detach
+To attach to the docker image and detach, run:

 ```
 docker attach centos6
 # to deattach <ctrl + p> then <ctrl + q>
 ```

-NB you cannot attach to a docker image that is running systemd/upstart ie the litmus_image images
+Note that you cannot attach to a Docker image that is running systemd/upstart, for example, the `litmus_image` images.